How Do I Apply?

 I received summer LINK, UTRA or Signature Program funding in a previous summer.
 Am I eligible for a SPRINT award?

 Summer Awards are competitive and funding is limited.
-Supporting students on Brown University financial aid -- particularly students with the highest demonstrated financial need -- is the primary priority of the College and the summer funding.
-Students who have received summer funding from BrownConnect (LINK, UTRA, Signature Programs) in a previous summer will not receive priority consideration in the awards process.
-Receiving a previous semester UTRA will not impact your eligibility for a summer SPRINT.
+Students who have received summer funding from BrownConnect (LINK, UTRA, Signature Programs) in a previous summer will not receive priority consideration, but are eligible to apply again.
+Supporting students on Brown University financial aid—particularly students with the highest demonstrated financial need —is the primary priority of the College and available summer funding.
+Receiving a previous academic year UTRA will not impact your eligibility for a summer SPRINT.

 How selective is awards funding?

-We expect to receive more applications than we will be able to fund, so an award is not guaranteed.
-Because the total amount of funding is limited, we will prioritize funding for students with demonstrated financial need -- particularly students with the highest demonstrated financial need.
+We expect to receive more applications than we can fund, so an award is not guaranteed.
+Because funding is limited, we will prioritize funding for students with demonstrated financial need (students who are receiving brown University aid) -- particularly students with the highest demonstrated financial need as defined by the University.

-In addition to the general criteria, each program has its own eligibility criteria listed under eligibility on the SPRINT overview page.
+In addition to the general criteria, each type of SPRINT opportunity has its own eligibility criteria listed under eligibility on the SPRINT overview page.

-• BrownConnect Careers in the Common Good in New York
+• Careers in the Common Good in New York

 What is the selection process for the SPRINT?